 - Final inspection.
-To be made after the building is completed and ready for occupancy. - 6.
-Swimming pool inspection.
+To be made after the building is completed and ready for occupancy.
+In flood hazard areas as part of the final inspection, a final certification of the lowest floor elevation shall be submitted to the authority having jurisdiction. - Swimming pool inspection.
 First inspection to be made after excavation and installation of reinforcing steel, bonding and main drain and prior to placing of concrete.

 Final inspection to be made when the swimming pool is complete and all required enclosure requirements are in place.

 In order to pass final inspection and receive a certificate of completion, a residential swimming pool must meet the requirements relating to pool safety features as described in Section 424.2.17.

-- 7. Demolition inspections.
+7. Demolition inspections.

 First inspection to be made after all utility connections have been disconnected and secured in such manner that no unsafe or unsanitary conditions shall exist during or after demolition operations.

-Final inspection to be made after all demolition work is completed. - 8.
-Manufactured building inspections.
+Final inspection to be made after all demolition work is completed.

+8. Manufactured building inspections.
 The building department shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, including utility crossovers; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code.
-Additional inspections may be required for public educational facilities (see Section 423.27.20). - 9.
-Where impact-resistant coverings are installed to meet requirements of this code, the building official shall schedule adequate inspections of impact-resistant coverings to determine the following:
+Additional inspections may be required for public educational facilities (see Section 423.27.20).

+Where impact-resistant coverings or impact resistant systems are installed to meet requirements of this code. the building official shall schedule adequate inspections of impact-resistant coverings to determine the following:

 The system indicated on the plans was installed.
 The system is installed in accordance with the manufacturer's installation instructions and the product approval.